FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 The Matlab application is made up of three main classes:

-- **Quadrotor**: implements the system dynamics and provides the control design for tracking task
+- **Quadrotor**: implements the dynamic model and properties of the system and provides the control laws for trajectory tracking of the desired task trajectory

 - **Aerodynamics**: contains the wrench estimation algorithm and the contact detection procedure